swiss-ai-center/a-guide-to-mlops/docs/index.md

       title_highlight: retrain
       planet: haumea
       body: |
-        Production data changes.
-Close the feedback loop with Label Studio: let your model suggest labels through the FastAPI endpoint, review and correct edge cases, then merge the refined annotations and retrain with DVC.
+        Close the feedback loop with Label Studio.
+Let the model suggest labels through the FastAPI endpoint, review and correct edge cases, then merge the refined annotations and retrain with DVC.
 A better model makes the next round of labeling faster and more accurate.
       actions:
         - type: primary
           text: Next stop